-MyCityDeal Limited, Groupon Shop Ltd, Groupon Europe GmbH, Groupon Goods Global GmbH, Groupon International Travel GmbH, and Groupon Goods UK Ltd (together, “Groupon“).
+MyCityDeal Ltd, Groupon Shop Ltd, Groupon International Travel GmbH, and Groupon Goods Global GmbH (together, “Groupon“)

 The Modern Slavery Act 2015 (the “Act”) is an Act of the Parliament of the United Kingdom.
-It is designed to tackle slavery in the UK and consolidates previous offences relating to human trafficking and slavery.
+It is designed to tackle slavery in the UK, and consolidates previous offences relating to human trafficking and slavery.
+The Act also introduced a new corporate reporting obligation requiring companies that qualify to set out the steps they are taking to tackle modern slavery issues in their businesses and supply chains.
+Groupon is in compliance with this new obligation.
 You can click here to learn more about the Act.

-At Groupon, we believe we have a responsibility to ensure that our business is conducted in an ethical way and we actively engage to address social issues.
-We realise that modern slavery is such an issue, and take seriously our responsibility to comply with the Act and to assist in preventing and combatting slavery where possible.
+At Groupon, we believe we have a responsibility to ensure that our business is conducted in an ethical way, and we actively engage to address social issues.
+We realise that modern slavery is such an issue, and take seriously our responsibility to comply with the Act and to assist in preventing and combating slavery and human trafficking where possible.

-As such, we are issuing this Modern Slavery Act Transparency Statement (the “Statement”), which includes a description of our structure, merchants and supply chain, efforts to identify and mitigate the risk of slavery and human trafficking in our supply chain, and information about how to report concerns or complaints arising under or related to the Act.
+As such, we are issuing this Modern Slavery Act Transparency Statement, which includes a description of our organizational structure, merchants and supply chain, efforts to identify and mitigate the risk of slavery and human trafficking in our supply chain, and information about how to report concerns or complaints arising under or related to the Act.